tdewin/best-practices-guide/networking/readme.md

 # Networking Diagrams

-There is a detailed list of ports used by Veeam Backup & Replication available at <http://www.veeam.com/kb1518>, but sometimes a more visual approach is helpful – you can use the diagrams below for that purpose.
+There is a detailed list of ports used by Veeam Backup & Replication available in the [User Guide](https://helpcenter.veeam.com/backup/vsphere/used_ports.html), but sometimes a more visual approach is helpful – you can use the diagrams below for that purpose.